Walter Rodney: Honours, awards and legacy

-Rodney's death was commemorated in a poem by Martin Carter entitled "For Walter Rodney," by the dub poet Linton Kwesi Johnson in "Reggae fi Radni," and by Kamau Brathwaite in his poem "Poem for Walter Rodney" (Elegguas, 2010).
+Rodney's death was commemorated in a poem by Martin Carter entitled "For Walter Rodney", by the dub poet Linton Kwesi Johnson in "Reggae fi Radni", and by Kamau Brathwaite in his poem "Poem for Walter Rodney" (Elegguas, 2010).
 David Dabydeen also wrote a poem on Rodney in his 1988 collection Coolie Odyssey.

 In 1977, the African Studies Centre at Boston University inaugurated the Walter Rodney Lecture Series.

+Following Rodney's assassination, the bookshop established in West Ealing by Bogle-L'Ouverture Publications (whose first title in 1969 had been The Groundings with my Brothers) was renamed as the Walter Rodney Bookshop.

-In 1982, the American Historical Association posthumously awarded Walter Rodney the Albert J. Beveridge Award for A History of the Guyanese Working People, 1881-1905.
+In 1982, the American Historical Association posthumously awarded Walter Rodney the Albert J. Beveridge Award for A History of the Guyanese Working People, 1881–1905.

 In 1984, the Centre for Caribbean Studies at the University of Warwick established the Walter Rodney Memorial Lecture in recognition of the life and work of one of the most outstanding scholar-activists of the Black Diaspora in the post-World War II era.

 In 1993, the Guyanese government posthumously awarded Walter Rodney Guyana's highest honour, the Order of Excellence of Guyana.
 The Guyanese government also established the Walter Rodney Chair in History at the University of Guyana.

 In 1998, the Institute of Caribbean Studies at the University of the West Indies inaugurated the Walter Rodney Lecture Series.

 In 2004, Rodney's widow Patricia and his children donated his papers to the Robert L. Woodruff Library of the Atlanta University Center.
 Since 2004, an annual Walter Rodney Symposium has been held each 23 March (Rodney's birthday) at the Center under the sponsorship of the Library and the Political Science Department of Clark Atlanta University, and under the patronage of the Rodney family.

 In 2005, the London Borough of Southwark erected a plaque in the Peckham Library Square in commemoration of Dr. Walter Rodney, the political activist, historian and global freedom fighter.